Australian residence is self-defined as reported by travellers when completing Incoming and Outgoing Passenger Cards.

 - overseas visitors whose intended stay in Australia is less than 12 months

-- Australian residents returning after a stay of less than 12 months overseas.
+- Australian residents returning after an absence of less than 12 months overseas.

 Short-term departures comprise: